-‘In my last blog as CEO, I can look back on 2021 as a year of adaption and innovation for employee ownership’
+‘In my last month as CEO, I can look back on 2021 as a year of adaption and innovation for employee ownership’

 As we start 2022, looking back to this time last year, I guess no one could have imagined we would still be deep amid the impact of the coronavirus pandemic.